department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-06-07-mobile-v2-appointments-index.md

 ## Overview

 VAOS will be switching entirely to V2 appointments soon.
-The V0 api used by the mobile app will be deprecated at that time.
-Appointments and appointment requests created in the V2 api will be inaccessible by the V0 api, so the mobile app will need to be switched at the same time as the web app to ensure that users see the same data on both platforms.
+The V0 API used by the mobile app will be deprecated at that time.
+Appointments and appointment requests created in the V2 API will be inaccessible by the V0 API, so the mobile app will need to be switched at the same time as the web app to ensure that users see the same data on both platforms.

 ## Other Appointments Functionality

 Aside from index, the mobile app also has appointments cancel and create endpoints.

-The create appointment endpoint only works for appointment requests at this time and already uses the V2 api.
+The create appointment endpoint only works for appointment requests at this time and already uses the V2 API.
 This endpoint will not be in use until after the switch to V2.
 No action is needed here.

 The cancel endpoint is currently on V0 for both appointments and appointment requests.
 This will need to V2 for appointments.

 ## Maintaining V0 Appointments Index

 Because we must maintain older versions of the mobile app, we will need to maintain the V0 appointments index endpoint with its current data schema.
-We will need to develop an adapter that converts data from the VAOS V2 api to the same data schema we have now.
+We will need to develop an adapter that converts data from the VAOS V2 API to the same data schema we have now.

 ## Tickets Needed